norlab/NSIDC-Project/README.md

 </figure>
 <figure>
     <img src="https://infx575nsidc.files.wordpress.com/2016/05/adamtree3.png" alt="AdamTree3"/>
     <figcaption>Decision tree using training data with lowest natural log RMSE (1.29623 ln).
-Unlabels numeric in each box represents the mean ln of download rates for the given sample (n) of the data.
+Unlabeled numeric in each box represents the mean ln of download rates for the given sample (n) of the data.
 Created with R package RPart version 4.1.10 (Milborrow, 2014) using colors from RColorBrewer version 1.1.2 (Neuwirth, 2011).</figcaption>
 </figure>
 </div>